wewewer123/LOVE-VN-ENGINE/README.md

 - 3DS: To install on the 3DS put LOVEpotion.3dsx (which you can get from [here](https://github.com/lovebrew/lovepotion/releases) this version was tested on 3.0 Pre-Release 4, but should work on all 3.0/2.0 versions) into the "/3ds/LovePotion" folder on the sd card of the 3DS (if the LovePotion folder doesn't exist create it) and copy the "game" folder in there.

 - iOS: To install on iOS you will need a mac with XCode and you will need to build using instructions you can find [here](https://github.com/love2d/love#iOS).
-Once you have that set up you have to zip all the files in the "game" folder to a .zip file (in a way so thayt main.lua is on the top layer), and rename that .zip file to .love.
+Once you have that set up you have to zip all the files in the "game" folder to a .zip file (in a way so that main.lua is on the top layer), and rename that .zip file to .love.
 Then you can import that file into the iOS application (I will try to make this easier in the future).

 - pc: To install on pc all you have to do is install love from [here](https://github.com/love2d/love/releases) (right now version 11 is the latest which works fine, version 12 should work too when that releases, however any other versions have not been tested).